amyasnikov/validity/docs/entities/serializers.md

 The main approach used in Validity is [Template Text Parser (TTP)](https://ttp.readthedocs.io/en/latest/Overview.html).
 This library allows you to define text template and then parse the data according to that template.
 Template language is very simple and looks like Jinja2 in the reverse way.

-There is another one way: you can somehow get JSON config from plain config by yourself, store it in Git Repository and say Validity to read the file as already prepared JSON or YAML.
+There is another one way: you can somehow get already serialized data and tell Validity read it as already prepared JSON or YAML.
 This can be useful for some network vendors which have their own tools for getting JSON-formatted config (e.g. `| display json` on Junos).

 ## Fields

 #### Name

-The name of the serializer.
+The name of the Serializer.
 Must be unique.

 #### Config Extraction Method

-The field with the following choices: **TTP** and **YAML**
+The field with the following choices: **TTP**, **YAML**, **ROUTEROS**

 !!! note
     Remember that YAML is the superset of JSON.
 So, YAML serializer can be used to read any JSON file.

 This field defines the way of getting serialized config from the text.

-**TTP** choice requires defining a template (see the other fields below).
+**TTP** choice requires defining a template (see other fields below).

 **YAML** serializer has no additional properties and may be used to read already prepared JSON or YAML file.